antoine-de/geocoder-tester/README.md

 all (thus you'll don't know how many of them now pass), you can use the `--skip-xfail` command line argument.

+You can also check that there are no duplicates in the 10 first results

+    py.test --check-duplicates=10

 ## Adding search cases